 Benefits of stretching

-Whether your back is sore from sitting all day or your hip flexors are tight, WeStretch offers a stretching regimen designed to relieve pain.
+Whether your back is sore from sitting all day or your hip flexors are tight, stretching is the best way to relieve pain.
 Additionally, stretching regularly is one of the best ways to prevent injury-both from daily life and sports.

 Increased flexibility and gaining a full range of motion

+Gaining flexibility is great.
+The ability to pick something off the floor or to twist in your chair with ease is important.
 Stretching does more than give you the ability to touch your toes, though.
 You’ll be able to turn your neck with ease and be able to lift your legs up higher.
-Having the ability to pick something off the floor or to twist in your chair with ease is important.
 You will be able to move freely like your younger self.

 Improved sleep quality